N1ckDunn/DataBouncing/ReadMe.txt

 Dentist
 -------
 Extract a list of usable hosts from JSON data.
-It requires the content of the "unique-id" param found in your JSON output from running Recruiter against your list of hosts, and will extract the usable host from the "full-id" param, clipping the unwanted string from the end:
+It requires the exported JSON output of the DNS server, from running Recruiter against your list of hosts.
+It will extract the usable hostname from the "full-id" param, clipping the unwanted string from the end, ready for usage with Bouncer:
 "unique-id":"ckji0gb5hom1mdsb8p7gmphu9ibe1sxoq","full-id":"www.host.apa.org.ckji0gb5hom1mdsb8p7gmphu9ibe1sxoq","
 Usage:
-python3 dentist.py input.json string_to_remove
+python3 dentist.py json_datafile

 eg:
-python3 dentist.py input.json ckji0gb5hom1mdsb8p7gmphu9ibe1sxoq
+python3 dentist.py input.json

 Bouncer
 -------